-Real Heat, Real Relief
+Real Heat, Real Healing

-Many medicated patches on the market today (including Icy Hot® Patch) work as counterirritants—agents that draw attention from pain by creating an alternate sensation on the skin.
+Many medicated patches on the market today (including Icy Hot® Patch) work as counterirritants—agents that draw attention away from pain by creating an alternate sensation on the skin.
 Some cause blood vessels to expand, creating a heating sensation.
 Others create a cooling sensation that may result in a heating or burning feeling.
 But in the end, that’s all they are: a feeling.

 It’s a fact their makers acknowledge.
 The Icy Hot® marketing message plainly states that Icy Hot® creams and patches “create… sensations that divert attention from the actual pain and help block the pain signals being sent to the brain.”1